-The Santa Rita Operation consists of a simple, low cost, primarily owner-operated, open pit drill and blast, load and haul mining operation which feeds a conventional, low technology nickel sulphide concentration plant.
-The expected mine life is approximately 23 years, based on the current ore reserves.
+The Santa Rita Operation consists of a simple, low cost, open pit drill and blast, load and haul mining operation which feeds a conventional, low technology nickel sulphide concentration plant.
+The expected mine life is approximately 20 years remaining reserves, based on the current ore reserves.

 The operation is well located, close to key infrastructure, including power, water and transport.
-It is approximately 260km southwest of Salvador, the capital of Bahia in Brazil, approximately 6km from the town of Ipiaú, which supplies the majority of the operation’s workers and 140km from Ilhéus, the deepwater port from which Mirabela exports its nickel concentrate to Norilsk Nickel.
+It is approximately 260km southwest of Salvador, the capital of Bahia in Brazil, approximately 6km from the town of Ipiaú, which supplies the majority of the operation’s workers and 140km from Ilhéus, one of the deepwater ports from which Mirabela exports its nickel concentrate.
+The other port being Salvador.

-The Santa Rita deposit comprises disseminated nickel and copper sulphide mineralisation up to 140m thick and averages 40m thick over a continuous strike length of more than 2km and 1km deep.
-The mineralisation is typically characterised by ﬁne, granular aggregates of nickel and copper sulphides.
+The Santa Rita deposit comprises disseminated nickel and copper sulphide mineralisation up to 140m thick and averages 40m thick over a continuous strike length of more than 2km and 1km depth.

 Mirabela acquired the Santa Rita deposit in 2004, completed commissioning of the operation in October 2009, commenced production of nickel concentrate in November 2009 and entered commercial production in January 2010.

-Since commencing operations, the mine has had a strong safety performance with a Lost Time Injuries Frequency Rate of 1.1 for 2010.
-This strong performance has continued into and is testament to the high priority and commitment given to safety by the operational team.
-Health and safety training programs remain ongoing; aimed at continuous improvement.
+Since commencing operations, the mine has had a strong safety performance with a Lost Time Injuries Frequency Rate of 0.57 for 2013.
+This strong performance is testament to the high priority and commitment given to safety by the operational team.
+Health and safety training programmes remain ongoing; aimed at continuous improvement.

-Mirabela produces a high quality nickel-copper-cobalt concentrate with metal content of approximately 20% and an average nickel content of between 13.5% and 14.5%.
+Mirabela produces a high quality nickel-copper-cobalt concentrate with metal content of approximately 20% and an average nickel content of approximately 14.5%.
 All concentrate produced to date has been sold within contract specifications.

 Layout of the Santa Rita Operations